Murder of Marion Parker: Oregon and Washington sightings

-Identifying Hickman as the prime suspect in Marion Parker's murder, law enforcement traced his path north, as he fled to Oregon.
-He was sighted by a gas station attendant in Albany, Oregon on the morning of December 20, 1927, driving a green Hudson car later determined to have been stolen in Los Angeles.
+Identifying Hickman as the prime suspect in Parker's murder, law enforcement traced his path north as he fled to Oregon.
+He was sighted by a gas station attendant in Albany, Oregon, on the morning of December 20, 1927, driving a green Hudson vehicle later determined to have been stolen in Los Angeles.
 At the Albany gas station, Hickman purchased 10 gal of gasoline.
-According to the station attendant, Hickman was dressed in a dark blue suit and wore Oxford shoes.
-The attendant reported the sighting to police the next day after reading a newspaper article indicating that Hickman was most likely driving a green Hudson vehicle.
-Police were subsequently able to trace Hickman to Seattle, Washington, where he used two of the $20 gold certificates given to him as part of Perry Parker's ransom to purchase clothes from a haberdashery on the evening of December 21.
+According to the attendant, Hickman was dressed in a dark blue suit and wore Oxford shoes.
+The attendant reported the sighting to police the next day after reading a newspaper article indicating that Hickman was most likely driving a green Hudson.
+Police were subsequently able to trace him to Seattle, Washington, where he used two of the $20 gold certificates given to him as part of Perry's ransom to purchase clothes from a haberdashery on the evening of December 21.

 Around 6:30 a.m. on December 22, Fred King, a gas station proprietor in Portland, spotted Hickman at his service station, where he was again purchasing gasoline.
 King immediately reported the sighting to police, indicating that Hickman had driven away from the service station east, in the direction of the Columbia River Gorge.
 A bulletin was posted following King's report, and officers were stationed on all roads leading east of Portland.
 Hickman later admitted that, before departing Portland, he disposed of his California license plates, replacing them with two Washington license plates he had stolen from a car in Olympia the day before.